5 Important Things the ALS Association Does

 National ALS Registry

-The ALS Association founded the National ALS Registry in 2010, and it’s now administrated by the Centers for Disease Control and Prevention.
+The ALS Association founded the National ALS Registry in 2010, it is now administrated by the Centers for Disease Control and Prevention.
 The registry serves as an ongoing research project with data from all ALS patients across the U.S.

 ALS News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.